 Synthetic details for HTTP monitors

-Select an HTTP monitor in the Synthetic monitors page to open the Synthetic details page, which provides an overview of monitor execution results, result visualizations, and monitor properties.
+Go to Synthetic and select an HTTP monitor to open the Synthetic details page, which provides an overview of monitor execution results, result visualizations, and monitor properties.
 Powered by the Dynatrace AI engine Davis, the Synthetic details page shows you at-a-glance information and graphs, with ready links and filters to drill right down to problem details and edit monitor settings.

 Use the filter bar at the top of the page to filter all HTTP details by one or more locations.